KonnerLester1015/ByteBox-Nexus/content/docs/ServiceNow/Create Unified Navigation Menu.md

 11. Enter *My approvals* in the Module field.
 12. Click **Submit**.

-The **Approver** menu will now be visible and, when clicked, will show the "My approvals" module.
+The **Approver** menu will now be visible and, when clicked it will show the "My approvals" module.